 I don’t like to think of myself as any less of a man, but I am realistic and I understand my own personal eczema would prevent me from being able to keep up with other soldiers that have no medical skin conditions.

 However, your eczema may not be like mine and may not need the kind of care mine does everyday.
 Everyone is individual and will be judged on your merits by the military medical examimer.

 We wish you all the very best in your career military or other.
 We are a strong believer in the thought that everyone deserves a chance to fulfill their dreams, and if joining the military is yours then GO FOR IT!
 What have you got to lose?

 Just remember to be honest with the Doctor and yourself.
 There’s no point lying about your condition as you will only spend the rest of your career waiting for it to bite back and catch you out and the consequences could be life-threatening and possible put people lives in danger.
 You don’t want that on your conscious.

-No information within this article should be taken as proffessional advice.
+No information within this article should be taken as professional advice.
 This is my own personal taking on eczema in the military and should not be taken as fact.
-You should always research your condtion and speak to a proffesional in this feild.
-Please do your own due diligence before making any medial or career change.
+You should always research your condition and speak to a professional in this field Please do your own due diligence before making any medial or career change.